Matrix Product States for Modulated Topological Phases: Crystalline Equivalence Principle and Lieb-Schultz-Mattis Constraints: Examples

-We present lattice model construction for the dipole SPT phases.
-Since such a model with nontrivial strong index was already studied in the previous work~\cite{lam2024classification}, we present it here succinctly for the sake of the completeness.
-We introduce a spin chain where there is a $\mathbb{Z}_N$ spin d.o.f. on each site and start with the paramagnet Hamiltonian:
+We now present a lattice-model construction for the dipolar SPT phases.
+Such a model with a nontrivial strong index was already studied in previous works~\cite{Han:2023fas, lam2024classification}.
+Here, we present a more complete model that incorporates both the strong and weak indices.

-We impose the periodic boundary condition with length $L=0\mod N$.
-Acting the following operators to the Hamiltonian